phusitjitpun/NetPro-WebRTC/README.md

 3.node app.js

-You have to chage database at app.js, because you will not run code.
+You have to chage database at app.js, because you will can't run code.